CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload.md

 # Uploading and encrypting data

 Your data is automatically encrypted when you upload data to SD Connect.
-This is suitable for all file types and formats.
-Automated encryption and data upload via a web browser is for files up to 100 GB.
-Files larger than 100 GB can be automatically encrypted and uploaded [programmatically](./sd-connect-command-line-interface.md).
+This is suitable for all file types and formats, but it is supported only for files up to 100 GB and folders smaller than 1 TB.
+Largers files or folders can be and uploaded [programmatically](./sd-connect-command-line-interface.md).

+!!!
+Note
+    Automated key mamagement, encryptiona and decryption is not yet provided for programmatic data uplaods and downloads.

 ## Upload and encrypt files to a new folder